 If you’ve ever been to London before, it’s likely you’ve seen The Shard!
 Even if you don’t know what goes on inside, you’ll spot it on the skyline for miles around.

-Here’s a stack of interesting and fun facts about The Shard, one of the tallest buildings in Europe.
+Here’s a stack of fun facts about The Shard, one of Europe’s tallest buildings…

-1. The Shard is Tower’s Bridge next door neighbour
+1. The Shard is Tower’s Bridge next door neighbor

 The Shard is located on the Southbank of the River Thames, right next to Tower Bridge in London.